nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * macOS
 * Linux

 You will also require Java 11 or above to run *MyInsuRec*.
 If you don't already have Java 11 or above on your system, head over to [Oracle's Java download page](https://www.oracle.com/java/technologies/downloads/).
+To tell if you already have the correct version of Java installed on your system, refer to [8.1 Checking your system's Java version](#81-checking-your-systems-java-version).

 ### 3.2 Installation Instructions